harilvfs/themes/README.md

 # Theme Collection

-A collection of themes compatible Linux window managers and desktops.
+A collection of themes compatible with Linux window managers and desktops.

 ## Installation Instructions